arielf/cuts/README.md

 ```

 but that requires too much typing (3 commands & shell-magic),
-while still not supporting regex-style delimiters and offsets from end.
+while still not supporting regexp-style delimiters and offsets from end.

 Compare the above to the much simpler, and more intuitive, `cuts` version,
 which works right out of the box, in any shell: